e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ## Changelog

+#### 1.2.0 - 20240225

+-   Added attribute for hiding the button when the menu is empty.
+-   Fixed removing unauthorized actions from the menu.

 #### 1.1.0 - 20240224

 -   Added attribute for the dropdown menu icon.
 -   Added attribute for the dropdown button border.
 -   Added attribute for the action button style.
 -   Added attribute for the action button border.

 #### 1.0.0 - 20231123 - Mendix 9.24.3